 4. Enjoy the fine art

 Venice is full of striking architecture and there is no better way to appreciate and enjoy the fine art of this city than visiting one of its many museums.
 The variety of art in Venice’s museums ranges from Renaissance paintings to masterpieces of modern art.
-I would recommend if you are an art lover, to purchase the Museum Pass to maximize your visit.
-The Museum Pass is valid for entry for the first three museums visited.
+If you are an art lover, I recommend purchasing the Museum Pass to maximize your visit.
+The Museum Pass is valid for entry for 11 museums in the city.

 5. Try at least one form of water transport